richesh27/FlightSearchService/README.md

 ```

-- Once you have added your db config as listed above, go to the src folder from your terminal and execute "npx sequelize db:create"
+- Once you have added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`